GXY0116/ProtDAT/README.md

 seq=None,                                           # Only protein descriptions guide the generation process seq=tokenized_seqs['input_ids'][...,:1].to(device), # Both sequence fragments and descriptions guide the generation process
 ```
-### Train your own model
+### Train new model based on ProtDAT
-To be updated
+You can build a custom protein text-sequence dataset with a specific pattern and train it using the architecture in ```Decoder.py```.

 ## License <a name="license"></a>
 ### Code License
-The ProtDAT source codes are licensed under the [MIT license](https://github.com/GXY0116/ProtDAT/blob/main/LICENSE).
+1. The ProtDAT source codes are licensed under the [MIT license](https://github.com/GXY0116/ProtDAT/blob/main/LICENSE).

-The ESM1b model can be found at [ESM1b](https://huggingface.co/facebook/esm1b_t33_650M_UR50S) and , which is under the [MIT license](https://github.com/facebookresearch/esm/blob/main/LICENSE)
+2. The ESM1b model can be found at [ESM1b](https://github.com/facebookresearch/esm), which is under the [MIT license](https://github.com/facebookresearch/esm/blob/main/LICENSE)

-The PubMedBERT model can be found at [PubMedBERT](https://huggingface.co/NeuML/pubmedbert-base-embeddings)
+3. The PubMedBERT model can be found at [PubMedBERT](https://huggingface.co/NeuML/pubmedbert-base-embeddings/tree/main), which is under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)

 ### Model Parameters License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />
-The ProtDAT parameters are made availabe under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+The [ProtDAT parameters]() are made availabe under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.